jessabean/adventure_itinerary/README.md

-# adventure_itinerary
-Itinerary for our SE Asia trip
+# We're going on an adventure!

+We decided to pause our careers and travel to Asia for a while.
+Here's where we're going/where we went.

+Follow our travels at [Wandering Eldredges](http://wandering-eldredges.tumblr.com)